 Summer Insurance Coverage for Teaching Assistants (TAs) and Assistant Instructors (AIs)

-If you're assigned as a benefits-eligible Teaching Assistant or Assistant Instructor for the spring semester (January 16 through May 31), you're eligible for insurance coverage for the summer months of June, July and August.
+If you're employed as a benefits-eligible TA or AI for the spring semester (January 16 through May 31) and you are returning to benefits-eligible graduate academic employment for the fall semester (effective September 1), you're eligible for insurance coverage for the summer months of June, July and August.

-The university will contribute its portion of premiums (premium sharing) to your summer insurance coverage.
+- The university will contribute its portion of premiums (premium sharing) to your summer insurance coverage.
 This means that the cost of your summer coverage is the same as the rest of the year.
-Any out-of-pocket costs you have for summer coverage will automatically be deducted from your June 1 paycheck.
-(To figure out this amount, log on to My Insurance Benefits (EID required), choose "My Benefit Costs", and multiply your monthly cost times four.)
-This means you'll prepay for your entire summer insurance coverage with your June 1 paycheck.
+Any out-of-pocket costs (monthly premiums) for insurance benefits you have will be automatically deducted from your June 1 paycheck and you'll prepay four months of insurance coverages with your June 1 paycheck.

 Summer Insurance Coverage for Graduate Research Assistants (GRAs)

-If you're assigned as a benefits eligible Graduate Research Assistant or other academic graduate student employee for the spring semester (January 16 through May 31), you must be assigned in a benefits-eligible position during the summer months of June, July, and August to be eligible for insurance coverage during those months.
+If you're employed as a benefits eligible GRA or other benefits-eligible graduate academi employment for the spring semester (January 16 through May 31), you must be assigned in a benefits-eligible position during the summer months of June, July, and August to be eligible for insurance coverage during those months.

-If you’re not assigned in a benefits-eligible position during the summer months, you may be eligible for COBRA continuation coverage.
+If you’re not employed in a benefits-eligible position during the summer months, you may be eligible for COBRA continuation coverage ue to the change in your employment status.
 Review the COBRA Continuation Coverage & Privileges page to learn about the 60-day enrollment deadline, enrollment process and cost.
 You also may be able to purchase coverage through the Student Health Insurance plan.
 Please contact the Student Health Insurance plan provider directly for more information.

 For benefits-eligible employees, Annual Enrollment, in July of each year, is your opportunity to make insurance plan and coverage changes for the next plan year, which begins September 1 and continues through August 31.
 Information will be posted on the Annual Enrollment page.
 Please review to ensure you stay up-to-date and take any needed action.

 You will also receive important information about Annual Enrollment by e-mail during the summer.
 Please ensure your contact information, in particular your email address, remains up-to-date.
-You can update your information online at the Employee Information System website [EID required].
+You can update your information through Workday.

 If you're a benefits-eligible graduate student academic employee, we recommend that you attend the New Employee Orientation (login to UTLearn, search New Employee Welcome and Orientation).
 This is a free class and is offered every Monday morning.
 You will have the opportunity to ask questions and get information about your insurance options.